 100% of the time, there is no rational justification.

-The SEC has started to sniff this injustice out, fining financial services companies that offer higher fee funds when lower cost options of the same fund is available.
+The SEC has started to sniff this injustice out, fining financial services companies that offer high fee funds when lower cost options of the same fund is available.

 The names on the below list shouldn’t surprise anyone.